All You Need to Know About Bacteria in Hot Water Systems

 - Rapid DNA assay – Equally as accurate as culture methods and it is faster but has limited availability

-So long as you’re taking care of your hot water system and following Australian regulations for water temperatures, you have no need to worry about the growth of Legionella in your water heater.
+So long as you’re taking care of your hot water system and following Australian regulations for water temperatures, you do not need to worry about the growth of Legionella in your water heater.

-To find out more about hot water systems from a licensed plumber, contact Metropolitan Plumbing.
+To find out more about what to do about bacteria in hot water systems from a licensed plumber, contact Metropolitan Plumbing.